 Steer clear of lip balms that contain irritating ingredients, such as camphor, eucalyptus, fragrance, lanolin, menthol, octinoxate or oxybenzone, phenol (or phenyl), propyl gallate or salicylic acid that can be just too harsh on your lips.

 So too can certain flavours, such as cinnamon, citrus, mint and peppermint, especially if your lips are already a bit dry.

 Unfortunately, the body takes as long as it takes when it comes to healing chapped lips.

-Two of the easiest and simplest lifestyle changes you can make immediately are making sure to:
+Two of the easiest and simplest lifestyle changes you can make immediately are: